Magnesium Glycinate (Bisglycinate)

 2

-Magnesium for Anxiety — Boyle 2017 Systematic Review
+Magnesium for Anxiety

-Systematic review of 18 studies examining magnesium supplementation effects on subjective anxiety.
+Evidence review of 18 studies examining magnesium supplementation effects on subjective anxiety.
 Various magnesium forms included.

-Pooled across anxiety RCTs.
+Pooled across anxiety clinical trials.

 Magnesium modestly reduced anxiety symptoms vs placebo, particularly in anxious populations.
 Effect sizes modest.
-CRITICAL CAVEAT: study quality variable; not specific to glycinate form.
+Critical caveat: study quality variable; not specific to glycinate form.
 Standard anxiety care (SSRIs, CBT) remains foundational.

 Side effects and drug interactions